 Individual progress is tracked throughout the course of treatment with our Recovery Index.
 The WestBridge Recovery Index was developed with support from Robert Drake, MD and the Dartmouth Psychiatric Research Center, and is based on assessing the Integrated Dual Disorder Treatment principles.
 It tracks stages of change, over time, within the following recovery domains: housing, education/employment, friendship, family, mental health, substance use, spirituality, tobacco use, healthy eating, exercise, sleep hygiene, physical health, and personal hygiene.
 It is completed upon admission, transition and/or quarterly thereafter.
 View our program outcome reports here.

 Multidisciplinary ACT team provides expertly coordinated care

 ACT team members provide the necessary services in a central setting, which provides a high level of communication and coordination of care.
 Every member of the team is familiar with each participant and his family to assure the timely and continuous provision of services.

 The ACT team members are comprised of:

-- Care Managers (experienced in social work, mental health counseling, substance use counseling)
+- Care Management (experience in social work, mental health counseling, addictions counseling)